-(a) Train the Decision-Pair: The coach can now take out the ball basket and make some hand or racquet-feeding repetition drills to solidify the shots.
-During the drills, Command words are used to train the decision.
+(a) Train the Decision-Pair: The coach can now take out the ball basket and make some hand or racquet-feeding repetition drills to solidify the decision required for the shot.
+During the drills, Cue words are used to train the decision.
 The goal is to have the decision be quick and accurate.
-Our example situation could be a volley received high where a power 'Punch' cue could be used and a lower volley received where a 'Touch' drop-volley cue is performed.
+Our example situation could be a volley received high where the cue 'High' would be called and a low volley where the cue 'Low' is called.

-(b) Train the first shot: Continue with repetition drilling and train the high volley.
-In this example, the coach has the player maintain the Command word 'Punch' but now focuses on the technique to perform the shot successfully.
+(b) Train the first shot: Create a repetition drill to train the high volley.
+In this example, the coach has the player call the Command word 'Punch' and focuses on the technique to perform the shot successfully.
 This could include feedback like speeding up the racquet, timing the shot to impact the ball more 'out front' and keeping the swing compact.

-(c) Train the second shot: The low volley is now the focus in a repetition drill.
-Technical feedback could include impacting the ball a little further back to help a catching action for a drop volley, etc.
+(c) Train the second shot: Create a repetition drill for the low volley using the Command 'Touch'.
+Technical feedback could include impacting the ball a little further back to help to absorb and catch the ball for a drop volley, etc.